tremowaves/describe-videoimage/README.md

 ### Detailed Localized Video Descriptions
 * [`examples/dam_video_with_sam2.py`](examples/dam_video_with_sam2.py) - Video processing script using SAM v2.1 that only requires first-frame localization and automatically propagates masks through the video

+You will need to [install SAM 2](https://github.com/facebookresearch/sam2/blob/main/INSTALL.md) and download the model weights [sam2.1_hiera_large.pt](https://dl.fbaipublicfiles.com/segment_anything_2/092824/sam2.1_hiera_large.pt) for SAM 2.1 according to the instructions.

 <details>
 <summary>Expand to see example commands</summary>